-- P{ji} = proportion of unit area j that is made up of stratum i - Q_j = proportion of catch that is from unit area j
+Q_j = proportion of catch that is from unit area "j"

-The term "theoretical catch" is used to describe the catch calculated from RV data that was unscaled to landings and "catch" to describe the catch derived from the addition of the discards calculated from the RV data to the commercial landings calculated using AGELEN.
+I will use the terms "theoretical catch" to describe the catch calculated form RV data that is unscaled to landings and "catch" to describe the catch derived from the addition of the discards calculated from the RV data to the commercial landings calculated using AGELEN.

-A theoretical distribution of catch-at-length for a given mesh size was calculated by applying a selectivity ogive (Table 3) to the sexed length frequency distribution (Fig. 3).
-Ogives changed in different years to correspond to the mesh size regulation at the time.
-The standard mesh size limit for mobile gear was 110 mm in 1976, 120 mm from 1977 to 1980 and 130 mm from 1981 to the present (Clay et al., MS 1984).
-The ogives used were those calculated by Clay et al. (MS 1984) (Table 3, Fig. 4).
+A theoretical distribution of catch at length for a given mesh size was calculated by applying an selectivity ogive (Table 3) to the sexed length frequency distribution (Figure 3).
+Ogives varied according to the year to correspond to the mesh size regulation at the time.
+The standard mesh size limit for mobile gear was 110mm in 1976, 120mm from 1977 to 1980 and 130mm from 1981 to the present (Clay et al. 1984).
+The ogives used were those calculated by Clay et al. (1984) (Table 3, Figure 4).

-The resulting theoretical catch-at-length distribution was scaled to the landings by the ratio of the area under the curve of landings to that of theoretical catch (Fig. 3).
+The resulting theoretical catch at length distribution was scaled to the landings by the ratio of the area under the curve of landings to that of theoretical catch (Figure 3).
 The domain of the scaling factor was chosen to reflect lengths above which the research vessel catch and the commercial catch would be unbiased by differential availability of flounder to the net and the discarding practices.
-Chouinard and Metuzals (MS 1985) found that less than 5% of the numbers caught were discarded in the 40 cm length group.
-Halliday et al. (1989) suggested that the majority of fish 35 cm and below were discarded.
+Chouinard and Metuzals (1985) found that less than 5% of the numbers caught were discarded in the 40 cm length group.
+Halliday et al. (1989) suggested that the majority of fish 35cm and below were discarded.
 To be as conservative as possible a lower bound of 40 cm was chosen.
-An upper bound of length was chosen (60 cm) beyond which it was thought that sampling would be sporadic (Fig. 3).
+An upper bound of length was chosen (60 cm) beyond which it was thought that sampling would be sporadic (Figure 3).
 This figure was used to scale the length frequency of the theoretical catch to the landings.